bachittle/Data-AI-Toolkit/readme.md

 }
 ```

-### 2. Preparing for Claude
+## Claude Projects Approach

-Now let's convert our scanned structure into Claude-friendly format:
+Using `claude_concat.py`, transform your project into a Claude-friendly format where all files are flattened with path information encoded in the filenames:

 ```bash
 python claude_concat.py ./data/this.json ./data/claude_ready/